aarnold45/Project--1/README.md

 •Run the playbook, and navigate to http://51.143.21.166:5601/app/kibana to check that the installation worked as expected.

 •Which file is the playbook?

-The Filebeat-configuration
+elk-playbook.yml - used to install ELK Server

+filebeat-playbook.yml - Used to install and configure Filebeat on Elk Server and DVWA servers

+metricbeat-playbook.yml - Used to install and configure Metricbeat on Elk Server and DVWA servers

 •Where do you copy it? copy /etc/ansible/files/filebeat-config.yml to /etc/filebeat/filebeat.yml